Why Are Poinsettias The Official Christmas Flower?

 5. Tips for Choosing & Caring for Poinsettias

-The main attraction of this plant is its vibrant colours which are usually red and green but can be other shades such as white, pink, variegated, and burgundy.
+The main attraction of this plant is its vibrant colours — usually red and green, but also available in white, pink, variegated, and burgundy.

-We’re happy to share some tips to help you choose the right plant and keep it healthy
+Here are our tips to help you choose the right plant and keep it healthy.

 Never buy a poinsettia that’s close to open or automatic doors as it will have been exposed to damaging UK winds.